Which SKIN1004 Serum Should You Use? A Skin-Type and Concern-Based Guide

 Brightening: Gentle vs High-Strength

 Uneven skin tone can be treated in more than one way.
 Some formulas focus on gradual, low-irritation brightening that supports sensitive skin, while others take a more direct, high-strength approach to oil control, pores, and discoloration.
-Choosing the right intensity makes all the difference.

 Tone Brightening Capsule Ampoule